PDBeurope/InvestigationCIF/README.md

 ## Investigation Files

-Fragment Screening Investigation files created from PDB group depositions are available at: https://ftp.ebi.ac.uk/pub/databases/msd/fragment_screening/investigations/
+Fragment Screening Investigation mmCIF files created from PDB group depositions are available at: https://ftp.ebi.ac.uk/pub/databases/msd/fragment_screening/investigations/

 ## Creating Investigation MMCIF file

-An **investigation mmcif file** can be created through [mmcif-gen](https://pypi.org/project/mmcif-gen/), which is a Python tool for generating mmCIF files.
+An **investigation mmCIF file** can be created through [mmcif-gen](https://pypi.org/project/mmcif-gen/), which is a Python tool for generating mmCIF files.

 mmcif-gen can be used to create an **investigation mmCIF file** from internal databases at research facilities, such as a synchrotron, for example: